frozzare/go-fly/README.md

 > Work In Progress

-Fly is a insperation of [Flysystem](https://flysystem.thephpleague.com/) for Go.
+Fly is inspired by [Flysystem](https://flysystem.thephpleague.com/).
 Fly is a filesystem abstraction which allows you to easily swap out a local filesystem for a remote one.

 ## Installation